The Best Soul Food Style Candied Sweet Potatoes

 The difference between sweet potatoes and Yams

-Some folks, especially down south within the Black community, refer to candied sweet potatoes as CANDIED YAMS.
+Some folks, especially down south within the Black community, refer to candied sweet potatoes as YAMS or CANDIED YAMS.
 I CAN VIVIDLY remember my grandma’s asking my cousins and I to pick up some yams from the store.

 • Save